Marcelovk/nodedockdns/README.md

 Features:

 Reads your /etc/hosts and export it to DNS table

-Reads your docker container and expose the hostname associate with it.
+Reads your docker containers and expose the hostname associated with it, and also changes your /etc/hosts with it.
+(for the period that is running)

 Use OTHERHOSTNAMES enviroment variable to add other hostnames to that container.

 Answers only IPV4 requests.

 Install